Homeownership as Life Cycle Goldmine: Evidence from Macrohistory: Introduction

-A homeowner after home purchase will liquidate the home (or take reverse mortgage against the home equity if retired) when the mortgage payment or the minimum consumption becomes unaffordable due to income risk, longevity risk, or exhaustion of liquid wealth.\footnote{Households can directly consume liquid wealth, including labor income, rent income, and financial assets，and 4\% withdrawal after retirement.} In the event of consumption disaster, i.e., when a household cannot afford the minimum consumption, the household receives a Supplemental Security Income (SSI) according to the Social Security Administration's (SSA) minimum dollar value consumption in 2024.
+A homeowner after home purchase will liquidate the house when the minimum consumption becomes unaffordable due to income risk, longevity risk, or exhaustion of liquid wealth.
+If the household is already retired, it may instead take a reverse mortgage against home equity.\footnote{Households can fund consumption from labor income, rental income when there is an investment house, existing financial assets, and post-retirement withdrawals from those assets.} When a household cannot afford the minimum consumption and enters a state of financial ruin, the household receives Supplemental Security Income (SSI) according to the Social Security Administration's minimum consumption standard in 2024.
 A household retires at age 65.
-During the retirement years, the household receives social security income and withdraws 4\% of its wealth evaluated each year.
-The withdrawal amount has to be greater than or equal to 4\% of the household's wealth at retirement (age 65).
-Retired homeowners can also take reverse mortgage and borrow against home equity to level up their consumptions.
+During the retirement years, the household receives Social Security Benefits (SSB) and withdraws 4\% of its wealth evaluated each year.
+We restrict the withdrawal amount to be greater than or equal to 4\% of the household's wealth at retirement, requiring the household to maintain its minimum living standard throughout retirement.

-Our bootstrap simulation enjoys the important advantage of keeping the long-run multivariate time-series autocorrelation inherent in the data while avoiding optimization complexity.
-Based on the 150-year data across 16 developed countries of more than 1,800 annual data points, our simulations draw observations from millions of candidate possibilities and evaluate household performance with a life cycle model.
-Together, our method and the long-run perspective allow us to circumvent drawing long-run conclusions from short-run panel data in a cross-sectional analysis.
-The flexibility of simulation also allows us to impose a comprehensive set of decision rules that closely imitates the decision making of households in real life.